JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Compares two paths to determine if they share a common prefix.
 A prefix is one of these types: "C:\\", ".", "..", "..\\".

 ```
-FUNCTION AfxPathCommonPrefix (BYREF wszFile1 AS CONST WSTRING, BYREF wszFile2 AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathCommonPrefix (BYREF wszFile1 AS CONST WSTRING, BYREF wszFile2 AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |